 On the west flank of Monadnock, the Forest Society will harvest high quality, mature red oak carefully grown in well-managed stands since they were mere saplings.
 This tour will focus on long-term forest management designed to grow larger diameter red oak timber while following long-term goals.
 The Forest Society has owned the tract for a century.
 Prior thinning operations over decades were designed to improve oak timber quality and volume over the long haul.
 Loggers will employ both a mechanical harvester and conventional hand-felling using chainsaws.

-Four-wheel drive vehicles required to reach the timber landing or summer hiker parking area.
-We will hike up steep skid trails for a minimum distance of one mile to reach the timber harvest area.
+PLEASE NOTE: Four-wheel drive vehicles are required due to rough road and parking conditions.
+We will hike up STEEP skid trails for a minimum distance of one mile to reach the timber harvest area.
 Snowshoes and traction are required.
-Hiking distance 2+ miles.
+Participants should be prepared to hike a vigorous 2+ miles on uneven footing and spend multiple hours outdoors during mid-winter.

 Co-sponsored with Baystate Forestry and UNH Cooperative Extension forestry staff.